England's West Country in 8 days

 PRIVATE TOUR ITINERARY

-Depart for the immaculately preserved village of Lacock, favorite of film producers and settings of Downton Abbey and Pride and Prejudice.
-Explore the picturesque streets, historic cottages, untouched by modern times, including the fine Romanesque Cloisters and Chapter House of Lacock Abbey (National Trust).
+Depart London or London Airport for the immaculately preserved village of Lacock, favorite of film producers and settings of Downton Abbey and Pride and Prejudice.
+Explore the picturesque streets, historic cottages, untouched by modern times, including the fine Romanesque Cloisters and Chapter House of Lacock Abbey.
 Continue your journey to Bath, just an hour away.
-Arrive at The Francis Hotel for a 3-night stay.
-The Francis occupies a side of Queen Square, originally townhouses and now converted to one building as a luxury hotel, and is situated right in the city center, a short stroll from the main shopping streets, the Roman Baths and Royal Crescent.
+Arrive at The Francis Hotel for a 2-night stay.
+The Francis occupies a side of Queen Square, originally townhouses and now converted to one building as a luxury hotel, and is situated right in the city center, a short stroll from the Roman Baths and Royal Crescent.

 Day 2: Bath

 This morning visit the incredibly preserved Roman Baths including refreshments in the elegant interiors of the Pump Room.
-Private guided walking tour through Bath’s exquisite Palladian architecture, inspired by its Roman heritage - including Bath Abbey, No.1 Royal Crescent (featuring historic furniture, pictures and objects that reveal what life was like for Bath’s fashionable residents), and the Assembly Rooms, built for the evening assemblies of high society: ‘By nine o’clock my Uncle, Aunt and I entered the rooms,’ wrote Jane Austen to her sister in 1801, recording one of many balls she attended at the Bath Assembly Rooms.
+You'll then enjoy a private guided walking tour through Bath’s exquisite Palladian architecture, inspired by its Roman heritage - including Bath Abbey, You'll visit No.1 Royal Crescent (featuring historic furniture, pictures and objects that reveal what life was like for Bath’s fashionable residents), and the Assembly Rooms, built for the evening assemblies of high society: ‘By nine o’clock my Uncle, Aunt and I entered the rooms,’ wrote Jane Austen to her sister in 1801, recording one of many balls she attended at the Bath Assembly Rooms.
 Late afternoon, enjoy an evening excursion to the picturesque village of Castle Combe, setting of the film War Horse.
-Arrive in time to explore the village followed by dinner at The Castle Inn.
+Arrive in time to explore the village prior to dinner at The Castle Inn.

 Day 3: Montacute House & Cornwall